apondok/cqcls/README.md

 ### **Overview**

-This project proposes a quantum logic simulation model based on constrained quantum input states, derived from the Apollo Guidance Computer (AGC)’s exclusive use of 3-input NOR gates.
-By applying structural constraints on quantum inputs, I reduce dimensional requirements and simulate classical NOR logic in a minimal quantum system.
+This project presents a systems engineering approach to simulating classical NOR-based control logic using compressed quantum logic states.
+Inspired by the Apollo Guidance Computer’s NOR-only architecture, the model constrains qubit input states to minimize dimensional complexity while preserving logical expressiveness.
+The result is a hybrid framework that enables efficient quantum simulation of classical logic networks within tightly optimized qubit constraints.
 This work builds on the concept of constrained quantum logic simulation, drawing thematic parallels to Anand et al.'s (2022) exploration of classically simulatable quantum circuits.
 However, it focuses specifically on logic gate-level compression using NOR-only constraints inspired by historical AGC architecture.

 ---